 Kevin Geoffroy is OCHIN’s VP of Marketing and serves as a member of the OCHIN Executive Leadership Team.
 Kevin is responsible for internal and external communications, member governance and workgroups, partnerships, and OCHIN’s consulting service offering.
 Prior to this role, Kevin spent four years as VP of EHR Operations at OCHIN, and he is still heavily involved with account management of large and national accounts.
 Kevin has 20 years of operations management, account management, and project delivery experience, and he has worked with organizations such as Sapient Corporation, Arcadia, and Innovatix.
 Kevin has a BS in Computer Science from Worcester Polytechnic Institute and an MBA from New York University.

-As OCHIN’s VP of Partnerships and Relationships, Kim is responsible for leading the account management teams, fulfilling the established member and revenue goals for OCHIN, and ensuring a quality membership experience.
+As OCHIN’s Chief Experience Officer, Kim is responsible for leading the account management teams, fulfilling the established member and revenue goals for OCHIN, and ensuring a quality membership experience.
 Kim also is the program lead for the Regional Extension Center and FCC Broadband programs.
 Before OCHIN’s acquisition of Oregon Health Network (OHN) in 2013, Kim was a founding leader and Chief Operations Officer for OHN, establishing the organization’s core infrastructure and managing the original $20.182 million dollar FCC Rural Health Care Pilot Program.
 Her background includes a career in human resource management, as well as company launches, with an emphasis in operations and finance.
 She has also worked with Medicaid in establishing and promoting Medicaid billing systems, built and managed insurance claims systems, and worked with many medical organizations and providers in the areas of operations, recruitment, staffing, and finance.
 Kim earned her Bachelors of Science degree in Business from Oregon State University.